BALK-03/Real-Time-HFN-Analysis/README.md

    ```bash
    docker-compose up --build -d
    ```

+## Troubleshooting
+- **cassandra.cluster.NoHostAvailable**: If you encounter this kind of error while starting the spark-streaming container, just restart it again.
+It's just waiting for Cassandra to be up and running.

 ## DistilBERT Model
 DistilBERT, a lightweight transformer model, is used for sentiment analysis due to its efficiency and multi-encoder architecture.
 However, the primary goal of this project is to build a **scalable and efficient data streaming infrastructure** rather than focusing on model performance.
 The dataset used for fine-tuning the model is not of high quality.
 All data is stored in the `data/` folder.